rcarriga/nvim-dap-ui/README.md

   expand_lines = vim.fn.has("nvim-0.7"),
   -- Layouts define sections of the screen to place windows.
   -- The position can be "left", "right", "top" or "bottom".
   -- The size specifies the height/width depending on position.
+It can be an Int -- or a Float.
+Integer specifies height/width directly (i.e. 20 lines/columns) while -- Float value specifies percentage (i.e. 0.3 - 30% of available lines/columns)
   -- Elements are the elements shown in the layout (in order).
   -- Layouts are opened in order so that earlier layouts take priority in window sizing. layouts = {